Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Alex Wood (4-3) for his 11th start of the season.
+- Logan Webb (8-7) will take the mound for the Giants, his 21st start of the season.

-- In 10 starts this season, Wood has not yet earned a quality start.

-- Wood has made four starts of five or more innings in 10 chances this season, and averages 3.8 frames when he pitches.
+- Webb has 20 starts in a row of five innings or more.

-- He has four appearances with no earned runs allowed in 14 chances this season.
+- He has finished two appearances without allowing an earned run in 20 chances this season.

 |Opponent